danbev/learning-ai/notes/lora.md

 the memory requirements for the adaptation matrices.
 So the inference memory requirements will increase a little.
 But this depends on whether the pre-trained model is merged with the adaptation matrices or not.
-If the pre-trained model are merged with the adaptation matrices then the memory requirements will not increase.
+If the pre-trained model is merged with the adaptation matrices then the memory requirements will not increase.